 Nora holds a Journalism degree from the University of Wisconsin – Madison.

 Phil graduated with an MSc (with distinction) in Software Systems Technology from the University of Sheffield in 1996.
 In his spare time he's an avid tabletop gamer.

-Monica lives in Wilmington, North Carolina, with her husband and two children.
-When not advocating for interoperability in K-12, she is enjoying all the coastal Carolina ethos offers with boating, fishing, and diving.
+Monica lives in Coastal North Carolina.
+When not advocating for interoperability in K-12, she enjoys all the coastal Carolina ethos offers with boating, fishing, and diving.